fjmk/solr-install/README.md

     apache_solr_version="3.6.2"
     search_api_solr_version="7.x-1.0-rc3"

-You can add/change core names now: (tst acc prd)
+You can add/change core names here: (tst acc prd)
-3.6.2 is the current apache-solr version (3.x version) Change search_api_solr_version when there is a new verion on [drupal.org](http://drupal.org/project/search_api_solr)
+3.6.2 is the current apache-solr version (3.x version)
+Change search_api_solr_version when there is a new verion on [drupal.org](http://drupal.org/project/search_api_solr)

 License